hardikp/hardikp.github.io/books.md

 ## 2023

+* *Good Inside: A Practical Guide to Becoming the Parent You Want to Be
 * *How to Talk So Kids Will Listen & Listen So Kids Will Talk
 * The Yes Brain: How to Cultivate Courage, Curiosity, and Resilience in Your Child
 * I'm Glad My Mom Died